ory/hydra/README.md

 ##### Short Tests

 Short tests run fairly quickly.
-You can either test all of the code at once
+You can either test all of the code at once:

 ```shell script
 go test -short ./...